 454. Registers to be kept by Registrar

-(1) The Registrar is to keep —

-(a) a register of co-operatives; and

-(b) a register of foreign co-operatives,

-in addition to the Register of Co-operative Charges established under Schedule 3 clause 18, and the register of undertakings referred to in section 472.
+(1) The Registrar is to keep a register of co-operatives, in addition to the Register of Co-operatives Charges established under Schedule 3 clause 18.

 (2) The Registrar must record in a register documents, relating to an entity or thing or proposed entity mentioned in subsection (1), that are specified by the Registrar by order published in the Gazette and anything else required by this Act to be recorded in the Register.